The transcendental motive of a cubic fourfold: The motive of a cubic fourfold

 \section{The motive of a cubic fourfold}

-Let $X$ be a complex Fano 3-fold.
-By the results in \cite{GG} its motive $h(X)$ has a Chow-K\"unneth decomposition as in (1.1) (see also \cite{BB} for applications to derived categories and categorical representability).
-Therefore $h(X)$ is finite dimensional and lies in the subcategory of $\sM_{rat}(\C)$ generated by the motives of Abelian varieties.
-In particular the motive of cubic 3-fold in $\P^4_{\C}$ is finite dimensional.
-The above result is based on the fact that all Chow groups of a Fano 3-fold are representable.
-This is not the case if $X$ is a cubic fourfold in $\P^5_{\C}$, because not all the Chow groups of $X$ are representable.
-Indeed if, for a smooth projective variety, all Chow groups are representable, then the Hodge numbers $h^{p,q}$ vanish, whenever $\vert p -q \vert >1$ (see \cite[Thm.
-4]{Vial 2}) and this is not the case for a cubic fourfold $X$, because $h^{3,1}(X)=h^{1,3}(X)=1$.
-In this section we give a Chow-K\"unneth decomposition of the motive $h(X)$ of a cubic fourfold and show that its transcendental part $h^{tr}_4(X)=t(X)$ is isomorphic to the (twisted) transcendental motive $h^{tr}_2(F(X))(1)$ coming from a suitable Chow-K\"unneth decomposition of the motive of the Fano variety of lines $F(X)$, see Thm. \ref{fano}.
+In this section we give a Chow-K\"unneth decomposition of the motive $h(X)$ of a cubic fourfold and show that its transcendental part $h^{tr}_4(X)=t(X)$ is isomorphic to the (twisted) transcendental motive $h^{tr}_2(F(X))(1)$ coming from a suitable Chow-K\"unneth decomposition of the motive of the Fano variety of lines $F(X)$ (see Thm. \ref{fano}).
 Note that, by a result of R.Laterveer \cite{Lat 1}, if $h(X)$ is finite dimensional then also $h(F(X))$ is finite dimensional.
-We also prove (see Thm. \ref{mapiso}) that, if $F(X)$ is isomorphic to $S^{[2]}$, with $S$ a K3 surface, then $t(X)$ is isomorphic to $t_2(S)(1)$.
-Therefore $h(X)$ is finite dimensional if and only if $h(S)$ is finite dimensional.